IAMF Binaural Web Demo

 Drag and drop here

-Note: Only standalone .iamf files are supported and very large files (> 1GB) may exhaust the browser sandbox's memory.
+Note: MP4 files or standalone .iamf files are supported.
+Very large files (> 1GB) may exhaust the browser sandbox's memory.

 Audio Playback